How to Start and Finish Your Painting, Nine Practical Steps

 - And finally…

 Consider yourself in the following situation, as I sometimes find myself.
-You’ve spent the whole evening tinkering with that painting you’ve been working on for the past few months.
+You’ve spent the entire evening tinkering with that painting you’ve been working on for the past few months.
 It’s still not finished.
-Sometimes it seems to be one step forward and two steps backwards.
-Areas of the image constantly emerge that need ‘fixing’ unexpectedly as you work.
-It seems that the painting will never be finished.
-Your mind fills with self-doubt.
-You’re sick of looking at it now and you just want the damn thing to be done.
-Getting near the ‘finish line’ never mind past it seems almost impossible.
+Sometimes it feels like one step forward and two steps back.
+Areas of the image constantly emerge that require ‘fixing’ unexpectedly as you work.
+It seems as though the painting will never be completed.
+Your mind is filled with self-doubt.
+You’re tired of looking at it now and you just want the damn thing to be done.
+Approaching the ‘finish line’ let alone crossing it seems almost impossible.

-We’ve all been there, whether you work abstractly or representationally.
-I suspect that most of the painters you admire and respect have also been there, probably more frequently than you think.
-So what we can we do to break this cycle of lag in our production process?
-I’m writing this primarily as a message to myself.
-A reminder of how to push through the morass that I often get caught in about two thirds of the way through a piece of work.
+We’ve all experienced it, whether you work abstractly or representationally.
+I suspect that most of the painters you admire and respect have also encountered it, probably more often than you think.
+So what can we do to break this cycle of delay in our production process?
+I’m writing this primarily as a message to myself— a reminder of how to push through the morass that I often find myself caught in about two-thirds of the way through a piece of work.

-There are several things that I try to do when I get stuck at this stage.
-If you also suffer from this problem then you might benefit from reading this too.
-This is primarily aimed at painters but could with some adjustment apply to most media I’m sure.
+There are several things I try to do when I get stuck at this stage.
+If you also experience this problem, you might find reading this helpful.
+This is primarily aimed at painters but, with some adjustments, could apply to most media, I’m sure.

 Start your painting with a ground

-Good finishing starts from the outset with thorough preparation.
-I’ve learned from too many mistakes that making sure the surface is what you want it to be before you start is important to a satisfactory finish.
-That little raised area, wood chip or hair that gets stuck to the surface as you are prepping your board or canvas, get rid of it.
-Do it now at the first stage, I can guarantee that it will become ten times more annoying the longer you leave it there.
-It will almost certainly coincide with the exact area that you need perfectly flat for a focal point.
+Good finishing begins with thorough preparation from the outset.
+I’ve learned from too many mistakes that ensuring the surface is as you desire before starting is vital for a satisfactory finish.
+Remove that little raised area, wood chip, or hair that sticks to the surface while prepping your board or canvas.
+Do this now in the initial stage; I can guarantee it will become ten times more annoying the longer you leave it there.
+It will almost certainly coincide with the precise area you need to be perfectly flat for a focal point.

-I’ve lost count of the amount of times that I’ve left a little blemish in place at the start when I’m rushing with energy to paint only to be infuriated by its presence later when removing it is going to cause damage to the surface where I’ve already created my image.
+I’ve lost count of the number of times I’ve left a small blemish in place at the start while I’m rushing with energy to paint, only to be infuriated by its presence later when removing it risks damaging the surface where I’ve already created my image.

 A ground is traditionally a coloured tone that is applied to your prepared surface before you start painting.
-It is often used as a mid-tone in the same way that you might use toned paper.
-It can also be used as a underlying colour layer to make the colours on top work more effectively.
-There are many benefits to using a coloured ground not least of which is the allowance it gives for not painting some areas.
-For the more experienced among you this might be a given but you’d be surprised by the amount of painters I’ve seen who have never tried using a ground colour.
+It is often used as a mid-tone in much the same way that you might use toned paper.
+It can also serve as an underlying colour layer to enhance the effectiveness of the colours applied on top.
+There are numerous benefits to using a coloured ground, not least of which is the allowance it provides for omitting some areas from painting.
+For those with more experience, this may seem obvious, but many painters I’ve encountered have never experimented with a ground colour.

-When my students first try this for themselves it is often a real revelation to them.
+When my students first try this for themselves, it often reveals a new understanding.
 You can use any colour for a ground.
-You can select a colour ground that contrasts with the overall colour palette of the final image.
-Select a cool ground for a warmer hued image and vice versa.
+You can choose a colour ground that contrasts with the overall colour palette of the final image.
+Opt for a cool ground in a warmer-hued image and vice versa.

 Grounding the surface with colour is important for me in my technical and preparatory mental process.
-The ground colour I use has been developed through a lot of trial and error over the years.
-I eventually settled on a hue that seemed to work for the palette I most often use.
-It’s a greenish-mid grey ground colour which is a mix of Raw Umber, Payne’s Grey and white.
-I like the greenish tint below areas of painted skin especially .
-Using this ground helps me get the work finished quicker.
-It fills in the little gaps between brush strokes that you might otherwise be taking lots of time to cover.
-This of course makes it easier to get the painting finished as you’re not working slavishly to cover areas of the canvas or board for the sake of coverage.
+The ground colour I use has been developed through extensive trial and error over the years.
+I eventually settled on a hue that works best for the palette I most often use.
+It’s a greenish mid-grey ground colour, which is a blend of Raw Umber, Payne’s Grey, and white.
+I particularly appreciate the greenish tint beneath areas of painted skin.
+Using this ground helps me finish my work more quickly.
+It fills in the small gaps between brush strokes that might otherwise take a lot of time to cover.
+This, of course, makes it easier to complete the painting since you’re not labouring to cover specific areas of the canvas or board just for the sake of coverage.

-There are many benefits to using a ground but if you haven’t tried it yet then give it a go.
-Painting on a coloured ground will change your experience.
-At the very least you will notice a difference in how much more quickly the work starts to look complete.
+There are numerous benefits to using a ground, so if you haven’t tried it yet, give it a go.
+Painting on a coloured ground will alter your experience.
+At the very least, you will notice a difference in how much more quickly the work begins to look complete.

 Painting the background first

-If you work with paintings that use a traditional pictorial space then consider working on background first.
-It sounds like a simple thing but it makes sense and can save a lot of time if your painting has complex foreground or overlapping shapes.
-The last thing I want to be doing is having to paint around ‘foreground’ objects (hair!) to fill in background, this can be fiddly and time consuming.
-It is also often preferable to have the background tone established to judge your foreground tones against.
+If you work with paintings that utilise a traditional pictorial space, then consider beginning with the background.
+It may seem straightforward, but it is sensible and can save a significant amount of time, especially if your painting features a complex foreground or overlapping shapes.
+The last thing I want to do is paint around ‘foreground’ objects (hair!) to fill in the background; this can be fiddly and time-consuming.
+It is also often preferable to have the background tone established so that you can judge your foreground tones against it.

 Sargent for example would paint the background over the edges of his subject before blocking in the form [source (PDF) – this is one to download and read in its entirety especially if you are a portrait painter].
 Bear that in mind there is qualification for this technique.
 In Sargent’s case, this approach results in masterful illusions of shapes emerging or receding through uses of soft and hard edges.
 Generally speaking, I find that beginning with the background generally makes for a better process and resolution.